I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddscsi/ns-ntddscsi-_srb_io_control.md

 `Timeout`

 Indicates the interval in seconds that the request can execute before the OS-specific port driver might consider it timed out.
 Miniport drivers should be enforcing timeouts for SRB_IO_CONTROL, especially for any privately defined SRB_IO_CONTROL.

+`ControlCode`

+Indicates the operation to be performed.
+There are no system-defined operations.
+Values must be defined by the driver as a set of private I/O control codes with which the application can make requests by calling the Win32 <a href="https://msdn.microsoft.com/1d35c087-6672-4fc6-baa1-a886dd9d3878">DeviceIoControl</a> function.
+For more information about defining private I/O control codes for device control requests, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565406">Using I/O Control Codes</a>.

+`ReturnCode`

+Returns a status code for examination by the requesting application.

+`Length`

+Indicates the size in bytes of the immediately following data area.
+This area can be divided for the particular operation into input and output areas.
+For input requests, the contents of the DataBuffer will be copied to the requester up to the returned value of DataTransferLength.

 ## Remarks
 This structure is used by applications to send requests directly to an application-dedicated HBA.
 Note that such an application also must set up requests to program its dedicated HBA.